 Be sure to place a barrier (washcloth, towel, etc.) between your abscess and the ice pack so you do not burn your skin with the ice pack.

 Pharmaceutical options, both over the counter and prescription, can be beneficial for controlling inflammation and pain associated with Hidradenitis Suppurativa.
 There may be unpleasant GI side effects with these options, some of which can cause permanent damage, especially if used daily and the long-term.

 NSAIDs including Naproxen, Aleve, ibuprofen, Motrin, or Advil

 Natural anti-inflammation options:

-Extra Virgin Olive Oil: One teaspoon 2 to 3 times per day or 2 tbsp a day.
+Extra Virgin Olive Oil: One teaspoon 2 to 3 times per day or 2 T/day.
 This is equivalent to an adult dose of ibuprofen

 Curcumin (poorly absorbed alone and should be taken with black pepper)

 Grapefruit Seed extract (also can act as a natural antibiotic)

 Oregano (also can act as a natural antibiotic)